<<Scroll down for the latest 2019 information>>

-On Sunday, hubby and I took Little Mr up to Birches Valley at Cannock Chase to see Santa in his Grotto and his Reindeer.
+On Sunday, my husband and I took Olly up to Birches Valley at Cannock Chase to see Santa in his Grotto and his Reindeer.
 Each year the Forestry Commission sell Christmas Trees to the public and they put on a Santa’s Grotto with music, twinkly lights and wooden huts selling Christmassy food and drinks.
 We met my Sister, Brother-in-law and Nephew there for a family fun filled morning enjoying the festive spirit and the smell of real Christmas trees.

 The Grotto is the first thing you see as you walk into the valley and it looks enchanting; a little wooden cottage surrounded by trees with twinkly lights and reindeer outside.
 We paid our entrance fee (£6 per child plus £1 per adult) and made our way into the Grotto.